latest nhpb_banner 1__compressed2

 Los Angeles Mission

 A rescue mission site.
-Distributes to the homeless and needy many items, including clothing distribution, runs addiction programs, free meals, showers, transient housing, and holds religious services on site.
+Distributes to the homeless and needy many items, including clothing distribution, runs addiction programs, free meals, showers, and transient housing.
+Homeless adults, including those with substance abuse issues, can get help from the LA County emergency housing services.
+Another location is 303 E Fifth St Los Angeles, California 90013, dial (213) 629-1227.

 Marshal House